 Verify the numbers

-Study your statements often.
-Also be aware of what other homes are selling for in your neighborhood.
-If your loan is under five years old, chances are you haven't made much progress with the principal � you have been paying mostly interest.
+Review your loan statements often.
+Also stay aware of what other homes are purchased for in your neighborhood.
+If your mortgage is fewer than five years old, chances are you haven't paid down much principal � you have been paying mostly interest.